-Exploiting the symmetry of ignorance requires putting owners of problems in charge [Fischer, 1994], which will promote direct and meaningful interaction that involves people in decisions that affect them [Arias, 1996].
+Exploiting the symmetry of ignorance requires putting owners of problems in charge [Fischer, 1994b], which will promote direct and meaningful interaction that involves people in decisions that affect them [Arias, 1996].
 In order to bring important perspectives to the process of design, all stakeholders in the process should be designers and co-developers, not just consumers [Fischer, 1998].
-End-users, as owners of problems, bring perspectives to collaborative design activities that are of special importance for framing problems. .
+End-users, as owners of problems, bring perspectives to collaborative design activities that are of special importance for framing problems.

-Recognizing the Need for Externalizations in Collaborative Design.
 The existence of the symmetry of ignorance requires creating spaces and places that serve as boundary objects (shared objects to talk about and to think with) where different cultures can meet and collaborate.
 Boundary objects serve as externalizations [Bruner, 1996] that capture distinct domains of human knowledge.
 They have the potential to lead to an increase in socially shared cognition and practice [Resnick et al., 1991].